Elon Musk

 What a weird flex.
 "My brain was too big for my mother's constricting vaginal canal."
 Call yr therapist bro.

-a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Thursday, 4 January 2024 21:33 (one year ago)
+a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Thursday, 4 January 2024 21:33 (two years ago)

 So transparently thirsty